 Validate your WV business name

 The state lets you reserve a name for a fee.
 If you don’t plan to register your LLC or corporation for a few months, this is an excellent way to hold the title so it won’t vanish.
-If you’d rather not do the paperwork for this process yourself, we have a business name reservation service that can handle it for you.

 As you settle on a business name, you may also consider getting the matching domain name.
 If this feels outside of your wheelhouse, we can help you register a domain name.

 If you’ve chosen a business structure such as an LLC or corporation, you’ll need to register your small business with the West Virginia Secretary of State.
 Many businesses are also required to get a federal employer identification number (EIN), which identifies your business to the Internal Revenue Service (IRS) and is used for filing taxes, hiring employees, etc. Note: Sole proprietors and some single-member LLCs with no employees may be allowed to use the owner’s Social Security number as their tax ID, though many experts recommend obtaining an EIN to help avoid identity theft.

 Open a business bank account to avoid mixing business finances with personal.
 It creates a mess at tax time and makes it hard for you to see the true income and expenses of the business.
 It can also sometimes make your personal assets vulnerable by eroding the liability protections you would otherwise have from an LLC or corporation.

 At this time, you can also consider applying for a business credit card to cover small purchases and start building your company’s credit.

 Next, apply for any permits or licenses required for your business to legally operate.
 Permits and business licenses vary by industry, and they can be needed at the federal, state, and local levels.
 There’s no central authority to tell you every license and permit your business requires, so you’ll have to do some research or have someone like us do the research for you with a business license report.